Breaking 5 barriers for women in sport

 78% of women are not active enough and the rise of mental health concerns makes the need to be active more important than ever.
 We know women don’t prioritise themselves.
 A piece of research from Zurich University talked about how women do things for the love of others rather than themselves .
 This is a woman’s superpower, but also Achilles heel, and we need to help and support each other more than ever.

 Could you tell us a little bit about what Her Spirit is doing to break down these barriers?

-Her Spirit is your friendly coach in a pocket helping every woman to take small daily steps to be more active, understand what to eat and how to master your mind.
-We know the importance of community and connect women together virtually and locally.
+Her Spirit is your friendly coach in a pocket helping every woman to take small daily steps to be more active, understand what to eat and how to master her mind.
+We know the importance of community and connect women virtually and locally.

 Our mission is to improve the health of the whole nation by increasing the activity levels of EVERY woman in the UK and reducing the levels of obesity and anxiety.
 We created the first scalable, affordable solution for women’s physical, nutritional and mental health and well-being.

 Her Spirit provides personalised coaching for your Mind, Body and Fuel.
-Through structured behaviour change programmes and a fun, safe and supportive community woman get fitter, stronger and healthier.
+Through structured behaviour change programmes and a fun, safe and supportive community, women get fitter, stronger and healthier.
 Her Spirit connects women and enables them to take part in virtual and real-world events, weekly challenges and coaching.

 We love what our podcast guests and community members such as Cath Pendleton have to say "The cost of a year’s premium membership is awesome.
 Less than one month’s gym membership”

 If you are interested in tracking the benefits of your exercise on your body, you could try a Mind Body Fuel Blood Test.
 This test has been specially designed in conjunction with Her Spirit to optimise your energy, mood and long-term health.
 You can take this simple finger-prick test at home.
 With your results and comments from our team of doctors, you can start making changes towards a happier and healthier you.